Disdrop/Versteck/README.md

-# Ayumi Bot
+# Versteck Bot

-**Ayumi** is a Discord bot written in TypeScript with a module-driven framework that allows developers to quickly add modules, commands, events, functions, and messages.
+**Versteck** is a Discord bot written in TypeScript with a module-driven framework that allows developers to quickly add modules, commands, events, functions, and messages.

 ## Usage